Here we provide you with some general tips and key bylaws to stay safe when boating in Northland.

 - Charts of the area.

-- Communications - VHF or cellphone.
+- Communications - VHF and a cellphone.

 - Emergency Position Indicator Beacon (EPIRB) especially outside harbour limits.